composewell/streamly/design/inlining.md

-  as `INLINE` or `INLINE_EARLY`, instead they should all be marked as `INLINE_NORMAL` because higher order funcitons like `concatMap`/`map`/`mapM` etc are marked as `INLINE_NORMAL`. `StreamD` functions in other modules like `Streamly.Mem.Array` should also follow the same rules.
+  as `INLINE` or `INLINE_EARLY`, instead they should all be marked as `INLINE_NORMAL` because higher order funcitons like `concatMap`/`map`/`mapM` etc are marked as `INLINE_NORMAL`. `StreamD` functions in other modules like `Streamly.Memory.Array` should also follow the same rules.

 * The inlining of the `step` function (in case of `StreamD`) is annotated as `INLINE_LATE` so that those are inlined after fusion rules have been applied.